 Open House: Episode 02Conor Rogers’ intricate miniatures of daily life in the north of England are authentic, emotive depictions of working-class society.
 In the second episode of Open House, he takes us round his studio where discarded objects become the canvases for his work.

 Open House: Episode 01Pie Herring’s vivid, visceral depictions of womanhood are both disarming and exhilarating.
 In the first episode of Open House, the artist invites us into her studio to explain why lockdown isn’t holding her back.

 Outsider Art: Episode 07Writer, artist and educator Professor Colin Rhodes is an expert on Outsider Art.
 The author of Outsider Art: Spontaneous Alternatives, here he lends his historical and authoritative knowledge to help demystify the medium and discuss its origins.

-An Interview: Episode 05We visited Christopher Bucklow’s Somerset studio, where he creates dream-like portraits through experimental pinhole photography.
+An Interview: Episode 06We visited Christopher Bucklow’s Somerset studio, where he creates dream-like portraits through experimental pinhole photography.

-Decades: Episode 06We sat down with LA based artist Alex Israel inside his new show "Always On My Mind" at the Gagosian in London.
+An Interview: Episode 05We sat down with LA based artist Alex Israel inside his new show "Always On My Mind" at the Gagosian in London.

 Outsider Art: Episode 06We unearthed lost tapes from outsider artist Donald Pass.
 Here he describes the experiences which inspired the angels and resurrected souls who populate his art.